 Description of Gifted Education Program Requirements Recommended Location in UIP Description of Red (include page nun - osswalk of Description on in UIP Data Na rrative or Action Plan % of Students Me ets & Exceeds in Their Identified Area of Giftedness ELA Math Meets Exceeds Meets Exceeds Description on pressures towards Castier III: Data SY16 59 38 71 16 Record reflection on progress towards previous year's targets.
 Section III: Data Narrative SY17 50 47 73 19 SY18 44 54 66 28 Disaggregate gifted student performance by sub-groups (e.g., grade ranges, minority, and FRED) to reveal strengths and/or gaps (disparities) in achievement and/or growth on state and/or district assessments.
-Section III: Data Narrative lower percentages in Math as compared to ELA as in line with district trends. a In the interests of student privacy, student groups of less than 16 cannot be reported on.
-We review this data locally, but have not identified any notable gaps that require addressing.
-Provide a data analysis that includes trend statements, prioritized performance challenges and root causes that investigates the needs of selected student groups.
-Section III: Data Narrative The observed increases in students scoring "Exceeds", may be in part due to a greater level of specificity in identification.
-The lower percentages in Math as compared to ELA are in line with district trends.
-We believe that increased PD around identification and differentiation have led to better determination of giftedness and better instruction for these students.
-Set targets for gifted students' performance that meet or exceed state expectations that facilitate gifted students' achievement and Section IV: Target Setting growth (e.g., move-up, keep-up) in their area(s) of strength.
+Section III: Data Narrative tudent groups of less ied any notable gaps reported on.
+We review Provide a data analysis that includes trend statements, prioritized performance challenges and root causes that investigates the needs of selected student groups.
+Section III: Data Narrative specificity in identitity trends.
+We believe ication.
+The lowe that increased F scoring "Exceeds", m er percentages in Mat PD around identification ter instruction for thes h as compared to I on and differentiation ELA are in line with district Set targets for gifted students' performance that meet or exceed state expectations that facilitate gifted students' achievement and Section IV: Target Setting growth (e.g., move-up, keep-up) in their area(s) of strength.
 Form Achievement: Increase percentage of of students scoring "Exceeds" in their area(s) of gifted identification.
 Describe gifted student performance targets in terms of either the district targets (convergence) or as a specific gifted student target/s (divergence) based upon performance challenges of gifted students.
 Section IV: Target Setting Form Targets sent for gifted students will represent a divergence from district targets/expectations in the area(s) of gifted identification.
 There is an expectation that a higher percentage of gifted students will score in the "Exceeds" level for their identified area(s) as compared to the general district population.
 Describe the interim measures to monitor progress of individual student performance for the selected student sub-group or grade level range.
 Section IV: Target Setting Form Interim measures are determined at the school-level and will vary across the district.
 Some tools in use include ACT Aspire, DIBELS, DIBELS Math, SMI, STAR, SRI and other local assessments.
 Identify major (differentiated) strategies to be implemented that support and address the identified performance challenges and will enable the AU to meet the performance targets.
 Section IV: Action Plan Create full GE program support D49's mission of being the best choice to learn, work, and lead, by addressing identification and family/community outreach.
 Develop new and improved processes to support staff, communicate to stakeholders and increase academic achievement for gifted learners.
 Implement a model of continuous improvement to monitor program effectiveness.
 Improve leadership density by identifying staff members showing a high level of proficiency in key areas.
 1. Identification and outreach 08/15/18-Staff Survey administered 01/01/19-Staff survey administered 03/01/19-Parent survey administered 2.
 Process creation/improvement SY17-18-Ongoing-Review and Implement Identification procedures • SY18-19-Ongoing We are adding talent areas to the identification as as deeper data digging for